SwiftFusion: Scalable Sequence Parallelism for Distributed Inference of Diffusion Transformers on GPUs: Related Works

 \textbf{Distributed Inference of DiTs}~ DiT inference is both compute- and memory-intensive, and distributed execution is often needed to avoid out-of-memory errors, reduce latency, and improve hardware utilization.
 Ulysses Attention \cite{ulysses}, Ring Attention \cite{ring-attn}, and their combination USP \cite{usp} are the main SP techniques used today.
 DistriFusion \cite{distrifusion} and PipeFusion \cite{pipefusion} explore lossy communication-hiding techniques that leverage temporal redundancy across sampling steps to hide communication latency with little accuracy loss.
 However, these approaches are limited by their focus on specific network topologies or their lack of addressing network constraints, resulting in significant communication overhead..

 \textbf{Communication-Computation Overlapping}~ We classify prior works for overlapping communication and computation into manual and compiler-based approaches.
 For manual approaches, Flux \cite{flux-comm-overlap} hides the latency of \texttt{AllGather} and \texttt{ReduceScatter} operators with computation in tensor parallelism for LLMs.
 DeepEP \cite{deepseek-v3,deepep} uses hand-optimized kernels that start communication from inside CUDA kernels for fine-grained overlap.
 Comet \cite{comet} hides all-to-all latency but focuses on GEMM operators and does not directly support attention.
 ScaleFusion \cite{scalefusion} breaks all-to-all operators to overlap with computation but targets diffusion transformers with spatial-temporal attention architecture.
-However, these works cannot be directly applied to the DiT inference with general attention architecture, which has its unique challenges as discussed in Section \ref{sec:motivation}.
+However, these works cannot be directly applied to DiT inference with general attention architecture, which has its unique challenges as discussed in Section \ref{sec:motivation}.
 For compiler-based approaches, frameworks like TileLink \cite{tilelink}, Triton-Distributed \cite{triton-distributed}, Mercury \cite{mercury} integrate communication primitives into compilers (e.g., Triton) to automatically overlap communication and computation.
 While these works provide general abstractions for communication-computation overlapping, directly applying them to discover the specialized overlapping techniques such as \torus is non-trivial since it requires careful scheduling of communication and computation operators to ensure fine-grained overlapping.
 We believe \system can be integrated into these compiler-based works to further enhance the performance of DiT inference.